eellpp/pubScratchpad/health/dopamine_and_health.md

 It is also produced in blood, kidney, guts and other parts.
 Dopamine does not cross the blood-brain barrier.
 So its synthesis and functions in peripheral areas are to a large degree independent of its synthesis and functions in the brain.

+Dopamine levels can affect a person's mood, attention, motivation, and movement.
+Dopamine also regulates the brain's reward system, with its levels increasing in the brain when a person experiences something pleasurable, such as eating food or having sex.

 ### Action in brain
 Dopamine is released by a neuron into the synapse (the small gap between two neurons), where it binds to specialized proteins called dopamine receptors on the neighboring neuron.
 By this process, dopamine acts as a chemical messenger, carrying a signal from neuron to neuron.
 More the dopamine released, more the intensity of pleasure.